Overcoming Depression with a Spirit of Thanksgiving

 Many of us know these verses by heart.
 But God gives us a choice to immerse ourselves in it, believe it, and choose a spirit of thanksgiving daily.

 • Prayer—Following David’s example, crying out to the Lord is where healing begins.
 Start cutting off the lies and begin filling your mind with truth.
-Think about where you want to be—in alignment with God’s Word.
-So, start focusing on His steadfastness, purity, love, and mercy.
+Start focusing on God’s steadfastness, purity, love, and mercy.
+Come into alignment with His Word.

 “Oh, give thanks to the Lord, for He is good!
 For His mercy endures forever.”—Psalm 107:1